 Our Final Thoughts…

 The BEZEL 25X2710X ultrawide monitor is a kind of monitor that most gamers would love to have but is ideally used for productivity purposes.
 Its 16:9 ratio with a native resolution of 2560 by 1080p gives the monitor a sweet spot for having this setup on a 25-inch display.
-The color accuracy, contrast level, brightness, and sturdy metallic casing gives the monitor an overall premium feeling, aesthetics, as well as performance.
+The color accuracy, contrast level, brightness, and sturdy metallic casing give the monitor an overall premium feeling, aesthetics, as well as performance.
 However, it’s far from perfect.
 It still has its fair share of flaws that are hard to ignore.
 Most especially for those fastidious individuals.

 The use of a plain carton box is definitely a plus for me.
 This way, it’s easy to dispose of the box instead of keeping it.
 However, the way it is packed inside the box will give anyone who purchases this monitor a great concern.
 Another worth mentioning is its odd use of OEM software for the built-in menu.
 Within the menu, you will find a configurable option that is not supported by the monitor such as AMD FreeSync and LED effect.